Skip to content

 The render settings control how template based resources are written to (i.e. "rendered") the "real" FS.
 For example, you can specify how links are adjusted.

-If you are using a proxy server taht should directly serve statically exported resources, you have to configure special rewrite rules to make the export work.
+If you are using a proxy server that should directly serve statically exported resources, you have to configure special rewrite rules to make the export work.
 Here's the important part to make static export working in the Apache Webserver configuration style:

 # 8. Rewrite rule to make OpenCms' static export working